-Every parent loves a clean house.
-However, when your life revolves around raising multiple kids, working a full-time job and maybe caring for a pet or two, the days of having a spotless living room or kitchen can be few and far between.
+Everyone loves a clean home.
+However, when your busy life revolves around raising kids, working a full-time job and maybe even caring for an older loved one or a pet, the days of having a spotless living room or kitchen can be few and far between.
 It’s no wonder then why the idea of hiring a housekeeper is an ideal scenario for many families.
-But as you figure out your house cleaning budget, don’t forget that taxes could be part of the equation.
+As you figure out your house cleaning budget, don’t forget that taxes could be part of the equation.

 Depending on the type of worker that comes to your home will depend on whether you need to manage taxes for them.
 Here are three common scenarios for hiring a housekeeper and the correct way to approach paying them.

 1. You call a housekeeping service to come to your home on a regular basis.

 You will probably work with the company to go over the details of how you want your home cleaned and can start and stop service at any time.
 Each time you need your home cleaned, the company will send over the workers that are available at the time and date you requested.
 They will bring over their own cleaning supplies and you’ll pay them when the work is complete.